oppressionslayer/wsrf-sudoku-solved-series/README.md

 # Simple Wili's Sudoku Solved Series!

-# Andrew from (sudokuwiki) SUDOKU IS SOLVED WHEN WILL YOU ANNOUNCE IT!!!!!
+# SUDOKU IS SOLVED WHEN WILL YOU ANNOUNCE IT!!!!!
 THE WHOLE WORLD IS WAITING FOR YOU TO CONFIRM IT MY FRIEND!!!!!!!

-**Andrew from (sudokuwiki) — you can get 100% on the forum hardest puzzles (all 48,765 of them) using one of three approaches larsudoku utilizes.
+**Sudoku Authors you can get 100% on the  hardest puzzles (all 48,765 of them) using one of three approaches larsudoku utilizes.
 No backtracking needed.** Pick whichever fits your architecture best: [Three Paths to 100%](Three_Paths_to_100_Percent.md) I'm happy to implement a unique approach you choose as well!
 Also your Forcing Nets done recusively!
 They should get 100%! !!!
 Let's go!!!

 ---